zendesk/biz/README.md

 ```

 The resulting schedule will be a combination of the two schedules: an
-intersection of the intervals, a union of the holidays, and the time zone of the
+intersection of the intervals, a union of the breaks and holidays, and the time
-first schedule.
+zone of the first schedule.

 For the above example, the resulting schedule would be equivalent to one with
 the following configuration: